Unreal-Dan/RekordBoxSongExporter/README.md

 A hack for Rekordbox 6.5.0 (Windows 64bit ONLY) to export played tracks for integration with OBS

-This does **NOT** poll the rekordbox database, this directly hooks rekordbox which means your track listings will update in realtime in about ~2 seconds.
+This does **NOT** poll the rekordbox database, this directly hooks rekordbox which means the output files update instantaneously when you fade into another track.

+By using GDI text objects in OBS your track listings will update in realtime in about ~2 seconds, the 2 second delay is from OBS polling the chatlog file, not because this hack is delayed in writing the output.

 At the moment this is designed to work with (and tested with) **two decks**, it is highly likely it will not work with four decks, the very least it will probably ignore decks three and four.
 There may be updates in the future to handle this.

-The 2 second delay is a result of OBS polling the chatlog file, the file is updated instantaneously by the Song Exporter module as soon as you fade into the track.

 The Launcher will launch RekordBox and inject a module which hooks two functions, one function is called anytime the play/cue button is pressed on a track, and